ayushpadia1999/Anomaly-Detection-in-Time-Series-Data-with-Keras/README.md

 Source of Dataset: Yahoo Finance

-The Project will follow the below steps:
+The Project follows the below steps:

 Import Libraries

 Load and Inspect the S&P 500 Index Data

 Data Preprocessing

-Temporalizing Data and Creating Training and Test Splits Build an LSTM Autoencoder
+Temporalizing Data and Creating Training and Test Splits

+Build an LSTM Autoencoder

 Train the Autoencoder

 Plot Metrics and Evaluate the Model

 Detect Anomalies in the S&P 500 Index Data

 Visualize the Anomalies based on threshold

 Anomaly detection has been widely studied in statistics and machine learning, where it is also known as outlier detection, deviation detection, or novelty detection.
 The burgeon of various successful outlier detection algorithms is now applied to detect outliers in the stock market prices.